rd-alliance-ddri/research-data-switchboard/README.md

 	$ ./bin/neo4j start
 	$ cd ..

-After that the Neo4J instance should be avaliable and you should be able to access it by the browser via http://localhost:7474/browser/
+After that the Neo4J instance should be available and you should be able to access it by the browser via http://localhost:7474/browser/

-Installing the libraryes
+Installing the libraries
 ---

-To install REST and ResearchData libraries, please execute (from v1 folder)
+To install REST and ResearchData libraries, please execute (from v1 folder):

 	$ cd src/Libraries/rest
 	$ mvn install